Vinayakbansalgithub/petClinicDemo/readme.md

 ## Database configuration

+We have used mySql Database for this implementation Once login to your mysql run source /Users/vinayakbansal/eclipse-workspace/Study/spring-petclinic/src/main/resources/db/mysql/user.sql to create database run source /Users/vinayakbansal/eclipse-workspace/Study/spring-petclinic/src/main/resources/db/mysql/schema.sql to create tables run source /Users/vinayakbansal/eclipse-workspace/Study/spring-petclinic/src/main/resources/db/mysql/data.sql add data to tables

-In its default configuration, Petclinic uses an in-memory database (H2) which gets populated at startup with data.
+gets populated at startup with data.
 The h2 console is automatically exposed at `http://localhost:8080/h2-console` and it is possible to inspect the content of the database using the `jdbc:h2:mem:testdb` url.

-A similar setup is provided for MySql in case a persistent database configuration is needed.
-Note that whenever the database type is changed, the app needs to be run with a different profile: `spring.profiles.active=mysql` for MySql.
+use profile: `spring.profiles.active=mysql` for MySql. in application-mysql.properties make sure you update spring.datasource.url=jdbc:mysql://localhost:3306/petclinic spring.datasource.username=your_usee
+spring.datasource.password=your_password

 You could start MySql locally with whatever installer works for your OS, or with docker: